awumii/EpicGuard/README.md

 <img align="right" src="https://i.imgur.com/3oehYSw.jpg" height="200" width="200">

-EpicGuard is a bot protection plugin for minecraft servers, supporting bukkit, bungeecord and velocity enviroments.
+EpicGuard is a bot protection plugin for minecraft servers, supporting bukkit, bungeecord and velocity environments.
 Highly configurable and customizable.

 ## Some features
  * All checks can be configured as you want, you can make them checking every time, only during an attack or disable some of them completely.